Meiji Seimei Museum visitor entrance

 conference room

-The recess visible behind the table is a fireplace.
-While it was requisitioned by GHQ, this conference room was where the Japan Council meeting was held by representatives from the four countries: the US, UK, China, and the Soviet Union.
-The first meeting was held on April 5, 1946, and until 1952, it was held once every two weeks, 164 times.
+While the GHQ was seized, a board meeting to Japan was held in this conference room with representatives from four countries: the US, UK, China and the Soviet Union.
+The first event was April 5th, 1946, and until 1952, it was held 164 times, once every two weeks.

 Conference room waiting room